ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-prerequisites.md

 # Prerequisites for installation
 {: #openshift-runbook-runbook-prereq-intro}

-Before you can start the build process to install the Red Hat Open Shift cluster the following steps are required.
+Before you can start the build process to install the Red Hat OpenShift cluster the following steps are required.

 * Ordering new subnets for the OpenShift environment:
   * A private portable subnet for the Red Hat OpenShift cluster NSX ESG.
   * A public portable subnet for the Red Hat OpenShift cluster NSX ESG.
 * Downloading Red Hat OpenShift 4.1 - Access to a Red Hat subscription to download the installer, pull secret and Red Hat Enterprise CoreOS OVA.
 * Downloading RHEL 7.6 ISO - Access to a Red Hat subscription to download the Red Hat Enterprise Linux 7.x ISO for the bastion host.
-* IBM Cloud environment details - Collect the following details for {{site.data.keyword.cloud}} for VMware Solutions environment:
+* {{site.data.keyword.cloud}} environment details - Collect the following details for {{site.data.keyword.cloud_notm}} for VMware Solutions environment:
   * vCenter Server instance details and passwords
   * The additional private portable subnet information
   * The additional public portable subnet information
-* Downloading and installing govc - govc is a vSphere CLI and is a user-friendly CLI alternative to the GUI and suited for automation tasks.
+* Downloading and installing govc - govc is a vSphere CLI, an alternative to the GUI, and suited for automation tasks.

 ## Ordering new subnets for the OpenShift environment
 {: #openshift-runbook-runbook-prereq-cloud-subnets}